vmware-archive/cascade/README.md

 *** Referenece to unresolved identifier >>> y <<<
 >>>
 ```
 Anything you enter into the REPL is lexed, parsed, type-checked, and compiled.
 If any part of this process fails, Cascade will produce an error message and the remainder of your text will be ignored.
 If you type multiple statements, anything which compiles successfully before the error is encountered cannot be undone.
 Below, ```x``` and ```y``` are declared successfully, but the redeclaration of ```x``` produces an error.
-This does not change the fact that ```x``` and ```y``` were successfully introduced into the program.
 ```verilog
 >>> wire x,y,x;
 ITEM OK